Lipoma Removal in London

 -

-Are lipomas potentially cancerous?In the vast majority of cases, lipomas are removed because they are a cosmetic nuisance.
+Could a lipoma turn into cancer?In the vast majority of cases, lipomas are removed because they are a cosmetic nuisance.
 Only in a very small number of cases, lipomas can be potentially cancerous.

 In cases of doubt, your doctor will send the lipoma specimen after removal for histology analysis.
 The specimen is analysed under the microscope by a pathologist.
 Certain features which may suggest a lipoma to be potentially cancerous include large, rapidly enlarging, painful or lipomas that appear deeper under the skin and potentially within the underlying muscle and feel hard to the touch